Raymond Bell (2021-Present)

 Ray Bell

-After teaching a total of 27 years, I retired at the end of the 2017 school year from Sand Creek High School.
-The best part of what I’ve done all those years is having the opportunity to teach such wonderful students.
-Everywhere I’ve taught, Roosevelt JH, West Mesa High School, Del Norte High School, Coronado High School, Harrison High School and Sand Creek High School, it’s the “kids” that have made it special for me.
-They are what has made this an exceptional time in my life.
-My teaching career was filled with wonderful students and parents, many of whom I continue to keep in contact with.
-Most importantly, were the relationships I developed with my students as I guided them into adulthood through music.
+After teaching a total of 27 years, Ray retired at the end of the 2017 school year from Sand Creek High School.
+“The best part of what I did all those years, was having the opportunity to teach such wonderful students.”
+Everywhere he taught, Roosevelt JH, West Mesa High School, Del Norte High School, Coronado High School, Harrison High School and Sand Creek High School, it was the “kids” that made it special.
+They are what made it an exceptional time in his life.
+His teaching career was filled with exceptional students and parents, many of whom he continues to keep in contact with.
+Most importantly, were the relationships he developed with his students as he guided them into adulthood through music.

 Previous Director and PPIOM co-Founder Bill Callen (2002-2020)